DrKRR/Build-Your-own-Power-Bank-for-your-Travel-and-IoT-Projects/README.md

 <p align = "center"><img src="https://user-images.githubusercontent.com/93868543/161208796-8a57a0ae-d422-4e6d-b468-fd16db803243.png"
 " width = "500" height = "350"></p>

-The power bank shown above can be charged with any mobile chargers with micro USB2.0B termination.
+The power bank shown above can be charged with mobile chargers with micro USB2.0B termination.
 I used Motorola and Redmi mobile chargers (shown below) to successfully charge the power banks.
 Check your charger specifications before use.
-Use only elegible chargers to charge your power bank, otherwise it may lead to explosion of battery/catching up fire/spoiling of the charger circuit.
+Use only elegible chargers to charge your power bank, otherwise it may lead to explosion of battery/catching up fire/spoiling of the charger circuit/charger itself.
 <p align = "center"><img src="https://user-images.githubusercontent.com/93868543/161237509-d551398f-d58d-4888-8ca1-ad7fa3a66f67.png"
 " width = "450" height = "350"></p>
 Such Li-ion batteries with high charge density and long life are used in Tesla cars.
 The following video (YouTube) shows the working of Li-ion battery and its use in Tesla cars.